team-assignments/team-assignments.github.io/docs/index.md

 ### Unimplemented
 * Created Tasks cannot be assigned to a User.
 * Members cannot be assigned to a Group.
-* Tasks not yet confirmed as complete.
+* Mark tasks as complete.
+* Adding custom Group icons.
+* Priority buttons (high, medium, low).

 ### Bugs
-* No known bugs at present.
+* When Group screen is fully populated, add button covers the bottom group delete icon.
+* When editing a Task, pop keyboard covers description text box.
+It requires re-opening to access.

 ### Aesthetic Plans
 * UI design themes for color.

 ### Stretch Goals
+* Notifications when task is loaded.
+* Comments on tasks.
-* Add icons to Groups.
+* Volunteer to accept open Tasks.
-* Add High, Medium, Low Priority buttons for Tasks.
+* Fix bugs.

 ## Team Roster